t4dhg/mcp-factorial/README.md

 1. Log in to FactorialHR as an administrator
 2. Go to Settings > Integrations > API
 3. Generate a new API key
-4. Copy the key and add it to your MCP configuration
+4. Copy the key to your `.env` file or MCP configuration

 > **Security Note**: API keys have full access to your FactorialHR data and never expire.
 Store them securely and never commit them to version control.
+The `.env` file should be added to `.gitignore`.

 ## Usage Examples